YamanQD/AntWare/README.md

 A small game made by a couple of students as a university project.
 Built from scratch using C++ and Legacy OpenGL, hence the name.

+P.S: Starting of Version 2.0, the game fully uses OpenGL 3.3 .

 ### [Available on itch.io](https://reddeadalice.itch.io/antware)

 ## Story